silaswaxter/inkscape-figure-manager.nvim/README.md

 # Inkscape-Figure-Manager.nvim

-A neovim plugin for managing figures drawn in Inkscape that are included in a markup document (markdown only for now).
-Interfaces with the python [Inkscape Figure Manager](https://github.com/silaswaxter/inkscape-figure-manager/tree/master).
+A neovim plugin for managing figures which are drawn in Inkscape and included in a markup document (markdown only for now).
+Built on top of the python [Inkscape Figure Manager](https://github.com/silaswaxter/inkscape-figure-manager/tree/master).

+## Features

+- [x] create figure
+- [ ] watch figures
+- [ ] edit figure
+- [ ] rename figure